juanpabloinformatica/dayTracker/README.md

 - Improve tools such as nvim, tmux, keytyping and keep checking for learning
 - Ocaml comes after i think is not that necessary right now

+# Description
+- Today.
+I will try to explain what are the planning now, I don't think give this up.
+- And explain what has happened the last days.